AlejandroBeltranA/spdt_abm/household_energy_abm_partner_guide.md

-# Household‑Energy ABM — Partner Operations Guide (Draft)
+# Household‑Energy ABM — Partner Operations Guide

 > **Purpose.** A shareable, partner‑facing software document explaining how to install, configure, run, and validate the Household‑Energy ABM; it also records key assumptions, data requirements, and outputs.

 > **Audience.** Data/analytics teams at local authorities, utilities, and research partners.
 We assume basic familiarity with Python and GIS data.

----

 ## 1) What this software does